J-M-Nichols/Road-To-The-West/README.md

 A certain amount of food is used each day.
 The amount will be 1 food per settler per day.
 Food will expire after 3 days.
 Food can be preserved while gathering resources.

 #### Preserved Food
 While gathering food, 500 food can be preserved.
-Preserved food can last a random number from 14 to 90 days.
+Preserved food can last around 45 days.

 #### Cattle
 Cattle can be converted into food while gathering resources.
 A single cattle would produce 2,000 food.
 Cattle can be obtained by trading tools, or found during events.
 1 settler is needed to manage 1 cattle.